Kanopolis Lake and State Park

 Kanopolis Petroglyphs

 The first introduction of European explorers to the river valley was documented in 1541 as the Spanish Conquistadors led by Francisco Vasquez de Coronado in their search for gold in the Seven Cities of Cibola.
-Native American rock art depicted trade with the Spanish by the introduction of decorated horses and muled into tribal lifestyle.
-The French followed suit with explorers of the Trans-Mississippi West from the 1700s to the early 1800s, introducing fur trapping to the tribes, and blocking Spanish influence.
+Native American rock art depicted trade with the Spanish by the introduction of decorated horses and mules into a tribal lifestyle.
+The French followed suit with explorers of the Trans-Mississippi West from the 1700s to the early 1800s, introducing fur trapping to the tribes and blocking Spanish influence.

-The California Gold Rush and the Homestead Act increased westward expansion of Europeans through the river valley during the mid-1800s.
-The Smoky Hill Trail and Fort Zarah Road were European transportation routes of the time that met retaliation from the Native American tribes.
+The California Gold Rush and the Homestead Act increased European westward expansion through the river valley during the mid-1800s.
+The Smoky Hill Trail and Fort Zarah Road were European transportation routes of the time that drew retaliation from Native American tribes.
 Frontier forts were erected to house hundreds of soldiers to fend off the Indians from attacks on settlers and supply routes.
-Fort Ellsworth, later Fort Harker was established on the riverbank in 1864 near present Kanopolis.
+Fort Ellsworth, later Fort Harker, was established on the riverbank in 1864 near present-day Kanopolis.
 Famous military men and scouts for Fort Harker included George Custer, Buffalo Bill Cody, and Wild Bill Hickok.

-Mass transportation began as stage lines through the river valley such as the Butterfield Overland Despatch.
+Mass transportation began as stage lines through the river valley, such as the Butterfield Overland Despatch.
 The Kansas Pacific Railroad later followed it.
 Settlers homesteaded civilizations along the river valley as the masses drove the Indian tribes to near extinction and later to reservations.
-The massive buffalo herds of the prairie, which served as the main tribal and early settler diet, was driven to extermination on the prairie from market and waste hunting.
-From 1870-1880 Ellsworth rivaled Abilene, Wichita, and Dodge City as a prosperous cow town location where cattle driven from Texas met the railheads along the Smoky Hill River for shipment east.
+The massive buffalo herds of the prairie, which served as the main diet for tribes and early settlers, were driven to extinction on the prairie by market hunting and waste.
+From 1870 to 1880, Ellsworth rivaled Abilene, Wichita, and Dodge City as a prosperous cowtown location where cattle driven from Texas met the railheads along the Smoky Hill River for shipment east.

 Butterfield Overland mail coach at Atchison, Kansas by Harpers Weekly, 1866.